 A rich flourless chocolate cake recipe.
 It makes a decadent chocolate cake with a cracked meringue top and a moist chocolate center.
 This gluten-free chocolate cake recipe is full of rich dark chocolate flavor.

 This gluten-free chocolate cake recipe is a chocolate lover's dream.
 It is rich and decadent and looks fabulous with its meringue cracked top.
 The added bonus is that it is so simple to make.

 The batter is reminiscent of a chocolate mousse, predominantly made up of eggs, chocolate, and butter.
 Whip egg whites until stiff and fold into the melted chocolate and butter.
-Fold it all gently to keep the air intact that was whipped into the whites and ensure the batter stays light.
+Fold it all gently to keep the air whipped into the whites intact, and ensure the batter stays light.

-Bake the cake and it rises tall and proud, but after baking, it will deflate.
-This leaves a pretty crackled chocolate top, similar to the cracked top of a brownie only crispier.
-The top of the cake is crisp but the inside is moist as anything.
+Bake the cake, and it rises tall and proud, but after baking, it will deflate.
+This leaves a pretty crackled chocolate top, similar to the cracked top of chocolate brownies, only crispier.
+The top of the cake is crisp, but the inside is moist as anything.

 The cake is baked in a 9" round springform cake tin.

 The ingredients amounts are listed in the recipe card below but here is a run-through with a few extra details.

 - Chocolate - Good dark chocolate with 50% -60% cocoa makes a rich cake that is not too bitter.

 - Butter - Melted butter brings moisture and flavor.